terraform-linters/tflint/docs/user-guide/compatibility.md

 }
 ```

-Sensitive variables are ignored.
+Sensitive or ephemeral variables are ignored.
 This is to avoid unintended disclosure.

 ```hcl
 variable "instance_type" {